Abdul-WriteCodes/GOALPANION/README.md

 - Model optimisation result shows that Gemini-3-pro answer relevance is off by -17.43% with respect to Gemini-3-flash
 - Gemini-3-pro hallucinated more by +129.41%, had more latency and cost more to run by +312.5% with respect to Gemin-3-flash
-- Opik results guided and enabled the selection of Gemini-3-flash with prompt v1.0 as the best prompt-model combination for realword deployment of Achievit at minimum cost. less hallucination risk and reduced latency
+- Opik results guided and enabled the selection of Gemini-3-flash with prompt v1.0 as the best prompt-model combination for real word deployment of Achievit at minimum cost. less hallucination risk and reduced latency

 > **Note:** For code related to observability and LLM-based evaluations using OPIK, check the branch [`dev_opik_LLM`](https://github.com/Abdul-WriteCodes/ACHIEVIT/tree/dev_opik_llm).